 As it waits for a follow-on to the X-51A scramjet engine demonstrator program to get underway, the U.S. Air Force Research Laboratory (AFRL) is looking to international projects to advance hypersonics research for applications ranging from high-speed weapons to space-access vehicles.
 Beyond the Hypersonic Flight Research (HiFire) program underway with Australia, the lab has signed a cooperative research and development agreement (Crada) with the U.K.’s Reaction Engines (REL) and is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AFRL Sees Continued International Involvement In Hypersonics Research".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AFRL Sees Continued International Involvement In Hypersonics Research".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.